-The Nessy goal is to help transform how children with dyslexia are being educated and invite parents and teachers to join in the cause.
+The Nessy goal is to help transform how children with dyslexia are being educated and invite parents and teachers to join the cause.
 Early identification of dyslexia is critical because 1 in 5 people have the learning disorder and the earlier intervention can begin the easier it is to remediate.

 We’ve teamed up with Tiffany James and The Reading Center, Midland Texas to provide an affordable and accessible literacy program with proven results.